zio/zio-schema/docs/basic-building-blocks.md

 Primitive values are represented using the `Primitive[A]` type class and represent the elements, that we cannot further define through other means.
 If we visualize our data structure as a tree, primitives are the leaves.

-### Standard Type Reference
-ZIO Schema provides a number of built-in primitive types, that we can use to represent our data.
-These can be seen in the following table:

-@STANDARD_TYPE_TABLE@

-### Primitive Schemas
+For a list of primitive types with built-in support, please see the [standard type reference](standard-type-reference.md)

 Inside `Schema`'s companion object, we have an implicit conversion from `StandardType[A]` to `Schema[A]`:

 ```scala